mn1k/Airline-Reservation-System/README.md

 - Register as a user or login if you already have an account.
 - Search for flights, make bookings, and manage reservations.
-- Choose the desired flight and passenger type.
-- Make bookings and manage your reservations.